 9 Foods to Beat Inflammation

-Try to include these foods in your diet as much as possible in order to keep your body’s inflammation responses from overdoing it:
+Try to include whole foods in your diet as much as possible [source] in order to add plenty of healthy fiber to your diet, and to detox, keep yourself feeling energetic [source], and maintain the natural balance of your body’s beneficial inflammatory responses:

-Omega-3s are especially helpful in fighting inflammation, and they can help your digestion and keep your skin looking great.
-Opt for wild salmon, sardines, anchovies, ground flaxseed, hemp seeds and walnuts in addition to healthy oils like olive, walnut, avocado, flax and hemp seed.
+Opt for wild salmon, sardines, anchovies, ground flaxseed, hemp seeds, chia seeds, and walnuts in addition to healthy oils like olive, walnut, avocado, flax, and hemp seed.

 2. Cruciferous Vegetables

-Citrus can cause inflammation in some people, but for most, the vitamin C in the fruit helps fight it.
-Lemons are an especially good choice because they help detox the body and regulate both your pH and blood sugar levels.
+Citrus contains many phytonutrients that fight inflammation, flavonoids, phenolic acids, and everyone is certainly aware of the vitamin C. Lemons are an especially good choice because they help detox the body and regulate both your pH and blood sugar levels [source].

 4. Berries and Cherries

-Curcumin, a component of turmeric, has been credited with lower rates of Alzheimer’s disease (which begins with inflammation in the brain) in India, and as a successful non-steroidal anti-inflammatory treatment for some types of arthritis.
-Turmeric is better absorbed when combined with piperine, a component of black pepper.
+Curcumin, a component of turmeric, has been credited with lower rates of Alzheimer’s disease (which begins with inflammation in the brain) in India and as a successful non-steroidal anti-inflammatory treatment for some types of arthritis [source].
+Turmeric is better absorbed when combined with piperine, a component of black pepper [source].

-Vitamin A and beta-carotene fight inflammation, so make sure to add these orange veggies to your recipe rotation.
-Excessive intake of vitamin A has been linked with birth defects, so if you’re pregnant (or trying to become pregnant), check with a practitioner before you up your A intake.
+Vitamin A and beta-carotene fight inflammation [source], so make sure to add these orange veggies to your recipe rotation.
+Excessive intake of vitamin A has been linked with birth defects, so if you’re pregnant (or trying to become pregnant), check with a practitioner before you up your vitamin A supplement intake.

-The bromelain in pineapple reduces swelling, which can be especially helpful if you have an inflammatory condition like rheumatoid arthritis.
+The bromelain in pineapple reduces swelling, which can be especially helpful if you have an inflammatory condition like rheumatoid arthritis [source].

 8. Whole Grains

-As if you needed another reason to love ginger—it functions as an anti-inflammatory aid, much like aspirin.
-Toss some peeled, chopped ginger into smoothies or stir-fries, and add it into juices for a little spice.
-You can also use it topically in beauty recipes like bath scrubs.18
+As if you needed another reason to love ginger—it functions as an anti-inflammatory aid [source], much like aspirin.
+Toss some peeled, chopped ginger into smoothies and stir-fries, or grate and add it into juices for a little spice.
+You can also use it topically in beauty recipes like bath scrubs.